Every laptop big or small has these components:

 This is very old technology, and those ports are not used anymore.
 Though, some businesses still may be using it to run old specialized printers.

 The RS232 communication port is also very old technology and is not used anymore.

-I include it because some businesses' specific hardware does not have USB ports and uses the old RS232 communication port.
+I included it because some specific hardware for a business does not have USB ports and uses the old RS232 communication port.

 The logic board, despite being very complex, is very reliable.
 You will get more hard drive faults than logic board faults.